bscottnz/project-setup-webpack-notes/README.md

 import './main.scss';
 ```

 At this point, webpack can now compile sass and inject it into the DOM.
 Notice there is no css file being linked into the html.
-Later on we will get webkit to create a css file that can be linked.
+Later on we will get webpack to create a css file that can be linked.

 ### Cache Busting and Plugins